gunzpro21/SeleniumCucumberJunit/README.md

 2. Maven based framework
 3. Log4j2 enabled for logging
 4. Report Generation (Extent-reporting)
-5. Helper class to handle web component such as (Button,Link etc)
+5. Helper class to handle web component such as (Button, Wait,... etc)
 6. Using gherkin to develop feature files
 7. Centralized Configuration (Using Properties file)
 8. POM